Thursday, May 6, 2021

 Mary Anne watches as the boys explore the ship, looking for either the treasure or the stowaway (or both!)
 She snaps a few pictures, then sighs with boredom.
 Her sigh is overheard by none other than...
 Alexandra Carmody.
 They strike up a conversation.
 Mary Anne comments on Alexandra's recent haircut, and Alexandra remarks that her brother saw it and didn't like it.
 Brother?
 If her brother saw her haircut, he must be on the ship, which means Alexandra lied about traveling alone!
 Oh my, what intrigue!
 Alexandra then confesses that her parents were recently killed in a terrible car accident.
 Mary Anne (who lost her mom when she was a baby) sympathizes.
 But could Alexandra be lying about that, too?

 In the next chapter, Stacey is in charge of the Pike girls.
 She ships Vanessa off with Mallory to read on the sun deck, and takes Claire and Margo to do some last-day activities.
 On their way to the video arcade they run into Marc Kubacki, the kid Stacey met a few nights ago.
 Marc really wants to go to the arcade, but his dad hates the noisy, confounded place, so Stacey invites Marc to accompany them.
 Claire, Margo and Marc quickly become friends.
-After the arcade visit, they all to the ice cream parlor.
+After the arcade visit, they all go to the ice cream parlor.
 While waiting in the line to pay, Stacey overhears a boy tell the cashier: "And I'll pay for her sundae, too."
 Stacey looks around, and is pretty sure he's pointing to Claudia?
 Or is he?
 An older woman was at the table in front of ours, and a girl my age was at the table in back of ours.
 But neither of them looked like she deserved a Secret Admirer.
 (Is that Stacey's way of saying they're unattractive?
 So rude.)
 Stacey tries to get Claudia's attention, but fails, and then the boy disappears.
 She runs back to the table to tell Claudia and...

 Claudia runs out of the ice cream parlor in search of her stalker, er, admirer, and runs into a boy named Timothy who is cute and nice and couldn't possibly be her secret admirer, of course not.
 The two of them bond, and agree to spend some time together at Disney World later.